Short Selling

 HKD | 105%; rounded up to the nearest cent |

-For US Treasuries and corporate bonds, the collateral amount on which the borrow fee is charged will include the accrued interest.
+For U.S. Treasuries and corporate bonds, the collateral amount includes accrued interest.

 Source : Why does the “price” on hard to borrow stocks not agree to the closing price of the stock?